Top 10 Songs For Bartenders

 #10 – Tequila (by the Champs)

-In 1958, The Champs recorded “Tequila,” a surf-style instrumental written by Chuck Rio that became a number-one hit on the US Billboard Hot 100 as well as the US Billboard Hot R&B/Hip-Hop Songs chart.
+In 1958, The Champs recorded “Tequila,” a surf-style instrumental written by Chuck Rio that became a number-one hit on the US Billboard Hot 100 and the US Billboard Hot R&B/Hip-Hop Songs chart.
 In 1957, Dave Burgess signed with Challenge Records and recorded a series of singles for Gene Autry’s label that failed to produce positive results.
 He’d later be put in the recording studio with Gene Alden, Buddy Bruce, Huelyn Duvall, Danny Flores, and Cliff Hils.
 Alden, Bruce, and Flores were part of a group known as the Flores Trio, and “Tequila” was merely a jam by the three musicians that was based on a Cachao Cuban mambo song, “Como Mi Ritmo No Hay Dos.”

 #9 – Spill the Wine (by War)